A Review of Preston Lauterbach, The Chitlin’ Circuit and the Road to Rock ‘n’ Roll. New York and London: W.W. Norton & Company, 2011.

 When rock ‘n’ roll took off in the mid-1950s, the record producer and the disc jockey replaced the chitlin’ circuit promoter as the motive force in black music.
 Although the back-breaking one-night stands on the chitlin’ circuit continued for some (see, for example, the treatment of modern-day chitlin’ circuit road warrior Bobby Rush in Richard Pearce and Robert Kenner’s fine film, The Road to Memphis, in the series Martin Scorsese Presents the Blues ), record sales enabled other performers to make not just money, but a fortune, and without spending three hundred nights a year on the road.
 As if losing some of its top performers to the recording studio was not bad enough, the chitlin’ circuit also was victimized by what federal and local governments called “urban renewal,” which almost invariably resulted in building interstate highways through those areas in southern towns and cities where juke joints and dance clubs formerly had flourished.

-By the time I finished this wonderfully written book, in other words, I realized that the second half of Lauterbach’s title, “the road to rock ‘n’ roll,” was just as, and perhaps even more, important than his emphasis on “the chitlin’ circuit.”
-Although I might have been a little disappointed by his sometimes sketchy treatment of the connection between the chitlin’ circuit and the Blues, I still was stunned by the power of Lauterbach’s tale of the origins of rock ‘n’ roll.
-And the illustrations are wonderful, especially the cover photo.
+By the time I finished this beautifully written book, in other words, I realized that the second half of Lauterbach’s title, “the road to rock ‘n’ roll,” was just as important as his emphasis on “the chitlin’ circuit.”
+Although I was a little disappointed by his sometimes sketchy treatment of the connection between the chitlin’ circuit and the Blues, I still admire the power of Lauterbach’s tale of the origins of rock ‘n’ roll.
+And the illustrations are striking, especially the cover photo.
 This book will last.
-It should appeal to anyone interested in the Blues in general, the “chitlin’ circuit” in particular, or the links between the Blues, the “chitlin’ circuit,” and the origins of rock ‘n’ roll.
+It should appeal to anyone interested in the Blues in general, the “chitlin’ circuit” in particular, or the links between the Blues, the “chitlin’ circuit,” and rock ‘n’ roll.

 B.B.
 King & Bobby Bland–Together for the First Time . . .
 Live.
 Universal City, California: MCA Records, 1974 (MCAD-4160).